-“The site-directed mutagenesis is artificial in vitro technique for introducing mutation or alteration into the targeted (known) DNA sequence.”
+“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 In simple words, we can say that

-By using some of the artificial techniques such as PCR, the mutation can be introduced or inserted into the target-DNA sequence of our interest.
+by using artificial techniques such as PCR a mutation or alteration can be inserted into the target-DNA sequence of our interest.

 Site-directed mutagenesis: Site: specific location into the genome, Directed– performed by artificial techniques, mutagenesis– Introduction of mutation.

 In the site-directed mutagenesis, At a specific location on oligonucleotide sequence, the mutation is intentionally created, hence it is also called as oligonucleotide-specific mutagenesis or site-specific mutagenesis.
 The purpose of introducing a mutation is to study the function of a gene.

-Here in the present article, we are going to discussing different methods of introducing site-directed mutagenesis into the DNA, Why to do site-directed mutagenesis and that is the purpose of it.
+Here in the present article, we are going to discussing different methods of introducing mutations or performing site-directed mutagenesis into the DNA, Why to do it and that is the purpose of it.

 The content of the article is,